 Career Planning is a process, one that involves you in assessing your skills, aptitudes and interests, then determining the type work best suited for you, and finally identifying a path to get you there.
 Once on that course, it is a matter of continuing the planning process to help you progress within your chosen career.
 And it is a choice, as Swiss physician and counselor Paul Tournier said, “… to live is to choose.”

-This section of articles, tips and exercises will help you understand and develop career planning skills.
+This section of articles, tips and exercises on career planning will help you understand, develop and refine your planning skills.
 They will be critical to your finding work and staying employable in the 21st century, an environment that is becoming increasingly flat and crowed with people who all need work to generate income.
-Included are charts and worksheets that will help you create “career security” as opposed to job security, which really is an oxymoron – it doesn’t exist.
+Included are charts and worksheets that will help you create “career security” as opposed to “job security”, which really is an oxymoron – it doesn’t and never existed.

 “…plans are, bluntly speaking, strictly for the birds; once you have a written plan you may as well throw it out, because most of the time it is going to be absolutely wrong.
 The great importance of planning lies in the fact that it is a continuous learning and decision making process.
 As such, it is invaluable….”